johnnymatthews/blog/190906-how-to-not-be-fat.md

 ---
-title: How to not be Fat
+title: How to not be fat
 date: 2019-09-06
 ---

-A word of caution, this article contains a fuck-tonne of swear words and evolution and shit.
+A word of caution, this article contains a fuck-load of swear words and evolution and shit.
 If you're not into that kind of stuff then you should probably skip this one.

 ---